 Negative Pressure - increases blood flow to the ulcer

-Disinfection with Ozone
+Disinfection with a mixture of Oxygen & Ozone

 Our Story